mdibl/pipeline-prep/tools/README.md

 under:

 ```
-   /data/transformed/bwa-v0.7.17/ensembl-91/
+   /data/transformed/bwa-v0.7.17/ensembl-91/homo_sapiens-dna/
 ```

-We could further organize indexes by organism-dataset or just store the indexes under the /data/transformed/tool-version/source-version/ root directory.
 In the case of ensembl datasets, the names of the organism(scientific name) and the dataset are part of the file name.

 ```
 For example: